brownt47/R-For-Data-Science-Solutions/Chapter 3.8.1 Solutions.md

 Depending on the audience, there could be a whole host of things wrong with the plot.
 Could we use color to differentiate the
 `class` of vehicles?
 Should we use shapes to denote the type of `drv` class of each vehicle?
 Do we look at overplottting as mentioned in the section?

-Adding colors for each class.
+Adding colors for each `class`.
 Since we want the `color` feature to react to the data itself, we will place the argument inside the aesthetic:

 ```R
 ggplot(data = mpg, mapping = aes(x = cty, y = hwy, color = class)) +